Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Problem Formulation

 \subsection{Mixed Integer Program (MIP) Model}

-In this section, we present the Mixed Integer Program (\ref{obj:mip_objective}--\ref{constr:edge_assignment_binary}) that we use to represent a class of evacuation planning problems.
-As shown in objective (\ref{obj:mip_objective}), we can have different objectives in the program, each representing a certain planning problem.
-Here, we use two types of variables: ($i$) Binary variable~$x_e, \forall e \in \mathcal{A}$, which will be equal to one if and only if the edge~$e$ is used for evacuation.
-Otherwise, it will be zero. ($ii$) Continuous variable~$\phi_e, \forall e \in \mathcal{A}^x$, which denotes the flow of evacuees on edge~$e$.
+Now, we present the Mixed Integer Program (\ref{obj:mip_objective}--\ref{constr:edge_assignment_binary}) that we use to represent a class of evacuation planning problems.
+We can have different objectives in the program (Objective \ref{obj:mip_objective}), each representing a certain planning problem.
+We use two types of variables: ($i$) Binary variable~$x_e, \forall e \in \mathcal{A}$, which will be equal to one if and only if the edge~$e$ is used for evacuation.
+Otherwise, it will be zero. ($ii$) Continuous variable~$\phi_{e_t}, \forall e_t \in \mathcal{A}^x$, which denotes the flow of evacuees on edge~$e$ at timestep~$t$.

-The constraints of the model are explained in Table~\ref{tab:conv_model_expl}.
+Constraint (\ref{constr:single_outgoing_edge}) ensures that there is exactly one outgoing edge from each evacuation node.
+Constraint (\ref{constr:at_most_one_outgoing_edge}) ensures that at each transit node, there is at most one outgoing edge.
+Constraint (\ref{constr:total_population}) enforces that the total flow coming out of every evacuation node is equal to the number of evacuees at the corresponding node.
+Constraint (\ref{constr:flow_conservation}) ensures flow conservation in the time-expanded graph; here, $\delta^{-}(i)$ and $\delta^{+}(i)$ denote the set of incoming and outgoing edges to/from node~$i$, respectively.
+Constraint (\ref{constr:flow_capacity}) allows flow on chosen edges only; it also enforces flow capacity on each edge of the time-expanded graph.
+Constraint (\ref{constr:flow_continuous}) defines $\phi$ as continuous and non-negative variable; constraint (\ref{constr:edge_assignment_binary}) defines $x$ as binary variable.
 The constraint that evacuation completion time needs to be less than the given upper bound is implicit in the model, as we set the time horizon of the TEG to this upper bound.